odayibas/xperimenter/README.md

 |generator|Defines a PRNG by stating service URI and seed value.|

 ## Values, Variables and Experssions
-* **variable** definitions incorporates high and low values for factors and these values may be float, integer, string or enumeration.
+* **variable** definitions incorporate high/low values for factors and a generator reference for nuisances.
-* string literals are defined using double quotation mark.
+* Generic information holders such as **desc** are generally assigned with string literals (defined using double quotation mark).
+* Java-style commenting is possible throughout the experiment definition code.

 ## Constants